censortracker/proxy/README.md

 ## Installation

 > [!IMPORTANT]
-> Censor Tracker Proxy is available only for Windows.
+> Censor Tracker Proxy is currently available only for Windows.
+We plan to add support for macOS and Linux in future releases.

 You can download the latest version for your operating system from the [Releases](https://github.com/censortracker/proxy/releases) page.